c0dehamster/interactive-rating-component/README.md

 -   Flexbox
 -   Mobile-first workflow

-This is an attempt to use Cube CSS metodology although it was probably unnecessary.
+This is an attempt to use Cube CSS metodology.
+It was probably unnecessary for a project as small as this but I hope it will be useful later.

 ### What I learned

 I learned the ways to use flexbox as a versatile tool to create responsive layouts.
-For example, it was used to cehter stand-alone components with a utility class:
+For example, it was used to center stand-alone components with a utility class:

 .center {
 display: flex;
 align-items: center;
 justify-content: center;
 }

-Also I looked into the properties of display: grid which I was going to use for the button section but it turned up to be unnecessary.

 I struggled trying to make circular components scale with the page.
 Eventually, I did it using viewport width units: